nrwl/nx/docs/shared/migration/adding-to-monorepo.md

 Nx is like a VS Code of build tools.
 It has a very powerful core, but it's really the plugins and extra capabilities that really transform how you develop.

-Nx has first class support for React, Next.js, Gatsby, React Native, Angular, Node, NestJS, Jest, Cypress, Storybook and many more.
+Nx has first class support for React, Next.js, React Native, Angular, Node, NestJS, Jest, Cypress, Storybook and many more.
 All the plugins are designed to work together and create a cohesive and pleasant to use dev environment.

 In addition, Nx makes a lot of things much easier, like building large apps incrementally, distributing CI (no point in